MaartenGr/BERTopic/docs/index.md

 **NOTE**: Use `BERTopic(language="multilingual")` to select a model that supports 50+ languages.

+## Modularity
+By default, the main steps for topic modeling with BERTopic are sentence-transformers, UMAP, HDBSCAN, and c-TF-IDF run in sequence.
+However, it assumes some independence between these steps which makes BERTopic quite modular.
+In other words, BERTopic not only allows you to build your own topic model but to explore several topic modeling techniques on top of your customized topic model:

+<iframe width="1200" height="500" src="https://user-images.githubusercontent.com/25746895/205490350-cd9833e7-9cd5-44fa-8752-407d748de633.mp4
+" title="BERTopic Overview" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+You can swap out any of these models or even remove them entirely.
+Starting with the embedding step, you can find out how to do this [here](https://maartengr.github.io/BERTopic/getting_started/embeddings/embeddings.html) and more about the underlying algorithm and assumptions [here](https://maartengr.github.io/BERTopic/algorithm/algorithm.html).

 ## **Overview**
 BERTopic has many functions that quickly can become overwhelming.
 To alleviate this issue, you will find an overview of all methods and a short description of its purpose.